-Our service doesn’t stop at people.
-We are the market leader in London for Same Day delivery with over 400 vans, 120 motorcycles and 40 cycles to move your parcels and packages with the same immaculate service you’d expect from our cars.
+Our service does not stop at people.
+We are the market leader in London for Same Day delivery with over 400 vans, 120 motorcycles and 40 cycles to move your parcels and packages with the same immaculate service you would expect from our passenger cars.

 Our vision is to be the world’s premium brand ground transportation service for our customers.